cormullion/Karnak.jl/docs/src/syntax.md

 	)
 end 600 300
 ```
 By now, I think you get the general idea.
-Try playing  the following keyword arguments:
+Try playing with the following keyword arguments:

 - `vertexstrokeweights`